 Negotiating for a better salary also helps show your employer that you know your value.
 Salary negotiation is also a way of showing your employers that you are confident and bold enough to show them what you bring on the table and that you know your worth.
 It also shows your employer that you are optimistic about the skills you have to offer.
 These skills are what the employers will use to give you more responsibilities in the company.
 There is an old saying that goes ‘no one will Know your Worth Unless You Do.’
 Those are just some of the few reasons why it is important to negotiate your salary and to ensure you earn what you are worth.

 Salary negotiations might not necessarily involve the cheque.
 There are also some benefits, which you should consider during negotiations before singing or resigning the contract.
 Some of these perquisites or benefits include university tuition reimbursement.
 As college tuitions continue to get expensive, those who want to keep learning will prefer this benefit to a higher raise.
 There is also the mentoring and coaching benefit.
-This benefit is priceless as it can lead to professional growth and even the growth of an interpersonal relationship with other talented members of your organization.
+This benefit is priceless as it can lead to professional growth and even the growth of an interpersonal relationship with other talented members of your organisation.
 You can also negotiate for health and fitness benefits such as fitness stipends, health care coverage and many others.
 This benefit is different from health and dental insurance.

 Finding out your worth.

-Before you begin any salary negotiations, it is essential that you know your worth. knowing your worth is the starting point for anyone who wants to negotiate their salary.
+Before you begin any salary negotiations, it is essential that you know your worth.
+Knowing your worth is the starting point for anyone who wants to negotiate their salary.
 It is also the most important thing, as it will give you a range on how much you should be asking.
 Without knowing your worth, you might ask for too much and end up pricing yourself out of a job.
 On the other hand, you might ask for too little, and the manager ends up seeing you as someone who is not confident with his or her skills.
 You might end up getting the salary that you don’t deserve.
 For you to get this right, you need to take several steps to ensure that you get a salary that is reasonable and meets your needs.
 Some of these steps include.

 Do online research; this will help you compare different salaries of different people in the industry that you want to join.
 For example, you can use the glassdoor’s’ know your worth tool’ to see the estimated market value or what other people on your field are earning.
 It would be best if you never went to a negating table without proper research.

-For you to know your worth, you should also factor in your experience. your experience will give you an added advantage especially if you are a job seeker.
+For you to know your worth, you should also factor in your experience.
+Your experience will give you an added advantage especially if you are a job seeker.

 You should also factor in your flexibility.
-Being flexible will always be an added advantage as it not only makes you worth hiring it also keeps you from being underpaid. your flexibility is what sets you apart from the others.
+Being flexible will always be an added advantage as it not only makes you worth hiring it also keeps you from being underpaid.
+Your flexibility is what sets you apart from the others.

 Lastly, you should also factor in your education.
 As it will help you in a long way especially the additional licenses and certifications that you have earned.
 All these become a powerful bargaining chip when negotiating for your salary.